co-cart/co-cart/NEXT_CHANGELOG.md

 📢 This changelog is **NOT** final so take it with a grain of salt.
 Feedback from users while in beta will also help determine the final changelog of the release.

-## Bug Fix

-* REST API: View or deleting a session with the Sessions API was not accessing the session handler.
-No longer needs a separate load.

 ## Changes

 * REST API: Avatars only return if requested now when using the login endpoint.